-- For a long-term lease (30 days or more), the lessor and lessee can decide which party is responsible for including the vehicle's mileage and fuel consumption on the IFTA return.
+- For a long-term lease (30 days or more), the lessor and lessee must decide which party is responsible for including the vehicle's distance and fuel consumption on the IFTA return.

-- One Liter = 0.2642 Gallons
+- One liter = 0.2642 gallons

-- One Gallon = 3.785 Liters
+- One gallon = 3.785 liters

-- One Mile = 1.6093 Kilometers
+- One mile = 1.6093 kilometers

-- One Kilometer = 0.62134 Miles
+- One kilometer = 0.62134 miles

 Most IFTA license holders must file a fuels tax return every calendar quarter.